jackfranklin/javascriptplayground.com/_posts/2014-11-10-js-modules-jspm-systemjs.md

 </html>
 ```

 We first load in the SystemJS source, and then the `config.js`, which jspm created for us.
-Then we can use `System.import`, one of the new module API methods available in ES6, and polyfilled by the es6-module-loader, to import a file, `app.js`.
+Then we can use `System.import`, the proposed browser loader API for dynamically loading ES6 modules, polyfilled by the es6-module-loader, to import the file `app.js`:

-To make sure everything is working and plugged together, let's create a very simple `app.js`:

 ```js
 console.log('hello world');